DevExpress-Examples/XPO_how-to-generate-sql-script-for-schema-migration/README.md

 # XPO - How to use the Database Schema Migrations API

 > ### Note
 > The Database Schema Migrations API is available as CTP.
-We can change API in the final version.
-Use it for evaluation and testing purposes only.
-Refer to the [Database Schema Migrations]() blog post for additional information.
+Refer to the [Database Schema Migrations (CTP)](https://supportcenter.devexpress.com/ticket/details/t879111) KB article for additional information.

 To support Database Schema Migrations, [XPO Data Store Providers](https://docs.devexpress.com/XPO/2114/fundamentals/database-systems-supported-by-xpo) implement the following interfaces:
 - **IDataStoreSupportSchemaMigration** - exposes methods used to compare the Data Model with the database schema and to apply differences to the database schema.